fauna/fauna-python/README.md

 ```

 > **Note**
 > Your application process may continue executing after all requests are completed for the duration of the session idle timeout.
-To prevent this, it is recommended to call ``Client.close()`` once all requests are complete.
+To prevent this, it is recommended to call ``close()`` once all requests are complete.
 It is not recommended to set ``http_idle_timeout`` to small values.

 ### Connect Timeout